mhartl/rails_tutorial_translation_2nd_ed/README.md

-# Ruby on Rails Tutorial translation
+# Translation of the Ruby on Rails Tutorial, 2nd Edition

 This repository contains the HTML source for the [Ruby on Rails Tutorial, 2nd edition](http://railstutorial.org/), with the goal of allowing translation of the tutorial to languages other than the [*lingua franca*](http://en.wikipedia.org/wiki/Lingua_franca).